Collection Development Policy

 - The subscription is determined by the collection development librarian, liaison librarians, and faculty in the related departments, where applicable.

-- The Library will provide access to the resources that are most central to supporting the academic mission of the institution, including access to the key resources in each discipline for which a major or minor is offered, as well as interdisciplinary resources which support the general mission of the library.
+- The Library will provide access to the resources that are most central to supporting the academic mission of the institution, including access to the key resources in each discipline for which a major or minor is offered, as well as interdisciplinary resources which support the academic mission.

 - Whenever possible, access to licensed resources should be available for an unlimited number of simultaneous users, exceptions being made when it is not financially or otherwise feasible.
 This allows for the use of the material in courses involving a number of students.